titan-figue/first-program-c-cpp/README.md

 # first-program-c-cpp
-This is an exercise with code::blocks 20.03
+This is an exercise with VScode